-There seems to be mystery and confusion surrounding a ghostwriter’s fee, so I thought I’d tackle this subject for you, upfront and head on, so that you can be armed with knowledge before reaching out to interview a ghostwriter.
+Honestly, there seems to be a bit of mystery and confusion surrounding a ghostwriter’s fee.
+I get it.
+However, there shouldn’t be.
+I’d like to tackle this subject for you, upfront and head on.
+That way you can be armed with knowledge before reaching out to interview a ghostwriter.

 As you will quickly discover, each ghostwriter charges differently.
 Not only do fees vary from writer to writer, but the way they calculate their fees will differ as well.

-There are four basic ways a ghostwriter’s fees are calculated:
+Here are the four main ways a ghostwriter’s fees are calculated:

 When you interview with a high-end ghostwriter, she will almost always bid on a per project basis.
 Check out my article How Much Does It Cost to Hire a Ghostwriter to learn more about the bids you might expect to receive from the different classes of writer.
 To summarize, there are: